huifengzhao/RAPiDock/README.md

 Then the inference process of generated peptide will be save by name of `rankN_reverseprocess.pdb`

-<video src="./figures/visualization.mp4"></video>

-Finally, hope you enjoy the processing of using RAPiDock.
+hope you enjoy the processing of using RAPiDock.